Zzzzhen1/Funky_Pendulum/README.md

 Based on the project accomplished by Zhen and Owen during 2023 summer.
 This repository mainly contains the control code and all the necessary components to construct one's own copy.
 Any questions about the code please feel free to contact [Zhen's cam email](mailto:zy336@cam.ac.uk) or [Zhen's gmail](mailto:yz20030303@gmail.com) with a proper subject or leave in dicussion session in this GitHub repository.

+One advantage about this setup it is highly reproducible by using cheap microcontroller chip and PLA plastics.
+A list of components and purchase links will be included at the end of this README file.

 ## Getting Started

 Download the zip file by clicking the **code** icon on the upper right corner.
 Download the following Python modules before running the code in the /src folder.